Abdul-Sen/Canada-search-trends-analytics/README.md

-## What Canada Searched in 2020
+## What Canadians Searched for in 2020

-This webapp helps analyze various top search results throughout the entirety of 2020
+This webapp helps analyze various top search results throughout the entirety of 2020.

 ## Project Structure